NLeSC/spot/README_SQL.md

 ## Connect

-client connects to spot-server, server sends Datasets object
+client connects to spot-server, and requests Datasets. server sends the Datasets

 ## getData